The ALIA National Library and Information Technicians’ Online Symposium 2021 theme is “Connections”.

 Lara Pugh is the Project Leader Learning City at Wollongong City Libraries.
 With over twenty years in education behind her, Lara will collaborate with lifelong learning stakeholders across Council and the Wollongong Local Government Area to establish Wollongong as a UNESCO-accredited Learning City by 2024.

-Pandemic partnerships: How challenging times became an opportunity for a teaching & leading and partnership with TAFE
+Pandemic partnerships: How challenging times became an opportunity for a teaching and leading and partnership with TAFE

 Sharon Beccaria, Senior Library Officer, Special Collections